hydroper-com/docs/misc/company-log.md

 * XAMPP
 * Hostinger service for online hosting

-In 2015 I built the following projects:
+In 2015, I've changed my internet name to *Hand on Cloud* and I've built the following projects:

 * A forum from the scratch with the technologies (PHP, MySQL, HTML5)
 * A highly incomplete map editor (level designer) for the Transformice game